You can read this article in a selection of languages other than English.

 It’s normal for your partner to want to have some fun with your children after work.
 It’s only a problem if it’s noisy, active play that makes it harder for your children to settle into bed for sleep.

-Talk with your partner about creating a family routine that works for your family, including quiet time under dim light for an hour before bedtime.
-For example, your partner might be able to arrive home earlier to help with bedtime.
-If this isn’t possible, your partner might be able to quietly read the children a story before lights out rather than being loud and active just before bed.
+Talk with your partner about creating a family routine that works for your family, including quiet time under dim light for an hour before the children’s bedtime.
+For example, your partner might be able to arrive home earlier.
+If this isn’t possible, your partner might be able to read quietly with the children before lights out.

 How can I move my child’s bedtime to an earlier time?

-To help your child fall asleep earlier, start with his current bedtime and gradually work back by starting the bedtime routine 15 minutes earlier every few days.
+To help your child fall asleep earlier, start with his current bedtime and change it gradually by starting the bedtime routine 15 minutes earlier about every two days.
 Most children will fall asleep within 20 minutes of going to bed.
 If your child is lying awake in bed for more than 20-30 minutes after lights out, you might need to keep bedtime at the same time for a couple of weeks before making it earlier again.